InfoSeeking/IRIS/README.md

 ```

 ##<a id="summarize_sentences"></a>Summarize Sentences
-This simple summarization controller will use the words in the wordList passed and deem the most important sentences of a document by which those words appear the most.
+This simple summarization operator will use the words in the wordList passed and deem the most important sentences of a document by which those words appear the most.

 At the moment, the word list can have repeated words (which will weight those words higher).
 This will most likely be removed for consistency.
 ```